test-driven-development/devops-research-and-assessment/cover.md

 notes:

-- explain cluster analysis
-- explain latent construct
-- explain likert-type scales
+- read the definition
+- point out the link to the report

-next -> emphasize culture and technicialk
+next -> emphasize culture and technical
 ___

 <br/>